Personal protective equipment: Hearing protection

 Industrial noise is often overlooked as an occupational hazard, as it is not visible to the eye.
 Overall, about 22 million workers in the United States are exposed to potentially damaging noise levels each year.
 Occupational hearing loss accounted for 14% of all occupational illnesses in 2007, with about 23,000 cases significant enough to cause permanent hearing impairment.
 About 82% of occupational hearing loss cases occurred to workers in the manufacturing sector.
 In the US the Occupational Safety and Health Administration establishes occupational noise exposure standards.
 The National Institute for Occupational Safety and Health recommends that worker exposures to noise be reduced to a level equivalent to 85 dBA for eight hours to reduce occupational noise-induced hearing loss.

 PPE for hearing protection consists of earplugs and earmuffs.
 Workers who are regularly exposed to noise levels above the NIOSH recommendation should be provided with hearing protection by the employers, as they are a low-cost intervention.
 A personal attenuation rating can be objectively measured through a hearing protection fit-testing system.
 The effectiveness of hearing protection varies with the training offered on their use.
-On January 2025 NIOSH published a Science Policy Update recommending employers use individual, quantitative fit testing to evaluate the attenuation received by workers from their hearing protection devices.
+In January 2025 NIOSH published a Science Policy Update recommending employers use individual, quantitative fit testing to evaluate the attenuation received by workers from their hearing protection devices.